devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_JumpTheQueue/step1.md

-Make sure to install the devonfw IDE before executing the next steps.
-For this tutorial we have done it for you.
-Afterwards clone the Jump-The-Queue Repository.
+First, clone the Jump-The-Queue Repository.

 Please change the folder to &#39;devonfw/workspaces/main&#39;.